tchying/tchying.github.io/about.md

 ---

 #### About
 I'm a second-year Civil Engineering student at the University of Waterloo.
-Currently, I'm seeking a co-op position for January-April 2021.

 [Click here to download my résumé.](/SiteResume.pdf)